Chapter 19 – Erica's Gift

 "Me?"
 Marcus asked, appalled, as Betty and Levitus returned to their seats and quickly engaged in a conversation with Simon.

 They both glared at her.
 "And what is so funny?"
-Marcus shot at her.
+Marcus shot.

 "Your expression, Marcus," Matilda told him seriously.